insightsengineering/tern.mmrm/README.md

 ## Overview

-`tern.mmrm` provides an interface for mixed model repeated measures (MMRM) within `tern` framework.
+`tern.mmrm` provides an interface for mixed model repeated measures (MMRM) within the `tern` framework.
 Please refer to documentation of `fit_mmrm()` to see a minimal example.

 ## Background